 The Dark Side of Generative AI: How it Impacts Photos and Videos

 Generative AI is a type of artificial intelligence that can generate content, like images, videos, or text.
-Chances are you might be familiar with text-based examples such as ChatGPT and photo examples such as DALL-E or Stable Diffusion.
+Chances are you might be familiar with text-based examples such as ChatGPT and photo examples such as DALL-ESora, or Stable Diffusion.
 Generative AI models are trained on large datasets and can create new content by learning patterns and structures from the data they are trained on.
+As you may already realize, AI-generated content is often difficult to discern without sophisticated analysis.

 Generative AI created car wreck